 Public Safety and Government drone operations must adhere to specific regulations and may require additional authorizations or waivers.

-Educational Users can utilize drones for educational and research purposes, following the applicable regulations and guidelines.
+Educational users may use drones for educational and research purposes, provided they comply with applicable regulations and guidelines.

 Advanced drone Operations include package delivery, emergency response, and other complex operations requiring special authorizations or waivers.